hackalog/easydata/{{ cookiecutter.repo_name }}/README.md

     * top-level makefile.
 Type `make` for a list of valid commands
 * `README.md`
     * this file
+* `catalog`
+  * Data catalog.
+This is where config information such as data sources and data transformations are saved
 * `data`
     * Data directory. often symlinked to a filesystem with lots of space
     * `data/raw`